The Patriot Post® · Christmas 2021: 'The Hand of Providence'

 I wrote another year, “For my family, Christmas is much more than a day, a season, or a collection of memories and rituals.
 Christmas is a lens through which we endeavor to view all things — the universe of our Creator and His purpose for us — every day.”

-Earlier that year, one of our then-teenage children told me with a heavy heart that sometimes he “loses his bearing, feels disconnected from God, and that separation causes him distress.”
+Earlier that year, one of our then-teenage children told me with a heavy heart that sometimes when he “feels disconnected from God, that separation causes him to lose his bearing.”

-I acknowledged to him that, similarly, there have been days in my life when I have felt detached from God, and in those times I also struggle with questions about meaning and purpose.
+I acknowledged that, similarly, there have been seasons in my life when I have felt detached from God, and in those times I also struggle with questions about meaning, purpose and direction.

 I told my son: “Through my life’s trials, I have learned we must look up before we look out — that we must look to God in order to understand His purpose for us in the world.
 Indeed, if we define our purpose in cultural terms, or worse, if we try to understand Him through the world’s lens, we are destined to remain astray.”
 Further, I advised him, “When lost, find yourself in service to others – the central message of the Gospel.”

-I have never wavered from that maxim, especially because for those of us who have been called as warriors, as defenders of Liberty, defenders of our brothers and sisters, the battles are relentless, and our purpose and focus must be singularly defined in eternal principles.
+I have never wavered from that maxim, especially because for those of us who have been called to “to support and defend” the blessing and inheritance of Liberty, the battles are relentless, and our purpose and focus must be singularly defined in eternal principles.